 - A direct serial connection to the switch's console port, as described in the installation guide you received with the switch - A Telnet connection to the switch console from a networked PC or the switch's web browser interface.
-Telnet requires that an IP address and subnet mask compatible with your network have already been configured on the switch. - The stack Commander, if the switch is a stack member

-This section assumes that either a terminal device is already configured and connected to the switch (see the Installation and Getting Started Guide shipped with your switch) or that you have already configured an IP address on the switch (required for Telnet access).
+Telnet requires that an IP address and subnet mask compatible with your network have already been configured on the switch. - NoteThis section assumes that either a terminal device is already configured and connected to the switch (see the Installation and Getting Started Guide shipped with your switch) or that you have already configured an IP address on the switch (required for Telnet access).